What Is Comparative Negligence in Florida Law?

-In personal injury cases, understanding how fault is determined can impact the amount of compensation you receive.
+In personal injury cases, understanding how fault is determined can significantly affect the compensation you receive.
 If you’re asking, “What is comparative negligence in Florida law?” here’s the quick answer:

 Comparative negligence in Florida law allows an injured person to recover compensation even if they share some responsibility for the accident.
 Under this rule, compensation is reduced by the percentage of fault assigned to the injured party.